 Women who come into contact with the criminal justice system are being forced to contend with an increasingly hostile set of circumstances on release; around 60% of women leave prison homeless and with little chance of accessing safe and stable accommodation.
 The number of women breaking their license conditions and returning to prison, often because they have nowhere to live, fear an abusive partner or have unmet mental health needs, has increased by 80% since 2014.
 A recent report by HM Inspectorate of Probation noted that dedicated funding for women’s services has now virtually disappeared.

 Women are also being hit the hardest financially.
-They are 14% more likely than men to live in households with incomes that are 60% below the national average.
-Direct taxes and social security cuts are due to take £9.6bn a year from families, £7bn of which is from women.
+They are 8% more likely than men to live in persistent poverty.
+Direct taxes and social security cuts have taken approximately £9.6bn a year from families, £7bn of which was from women.
 Among organisations which offer direct support to women, 95% have experienced cuts, rising to 100% for BAME women’s organisations.

 Nacro recognises the need to set up services that respond to women’s particular needs and experiences.